api2cart/scala-sdk/docs/CartApi.md

     val apiInvoker = ApiInvoker()
     val apiInstance = CartApi("https://api.api2cart.com/v1.1")
-    val pageCursor: String =  // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)

     val start: Int = 0 // Int | This parameter sets the number from which you want to get entities

     val count: Int = 20 // Int | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250

+    val pageCursor: String =  // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)

+    val scriptIds: String = 34023324,34024032 // String | Retrieves only scripts with specific ids

+    val storeId: String = 1 // String | Store Id

     val createdFrom: String = 2010-07-29 13:45:52 // String | Retrieve entities from their creation date